TADS Lab Director

 Undergraduate Research Volunteer

-Katie Shine is a sophomore at the University of New Hampshire majoring in Communication Sciences and Disorders and minoring in Linguistics and ASL.
+Katie Shine is a junior at the University of New Hampshire, majoring in Communication Sciences and Disorders and minoring in Linguistics and ASL.
 She is from San Diego, California.
 After finishing her bachelor's degree, Katie plans to go to graduate school to become an audiologist.

 Abbey Hughes